gleam-lang/website/_posts/2019-04-15-hello-gleam.md

 brokers.
 Erlang and Elixir are also highly suited for embedded applications, so perhaps Gleam will be useful there too.

-Gleam's type system gives it in edge in rapidly evolving problem spaces as it helps the programmer refactor quickly and safely by supplying precise and useful error messages until the change is full applied.
+Gleam's type system gives it an edge in rapidly evolving problem spaces as it helps the programmer refactor quickly and safely by supplying precise and useful error messages until the change is full applied.